Biomedical-MR/resomapper/docs/handbook.md

 (cli_run)=
-# Running the CLI
+# Running the interactive workflow (CLI)

-The main way to use **resomapper** is through a command-line interface (CLI), which allows users to easily follow the complete image processing pipeline.
-To use this CLI, after installing the package, simply open a terminal window, enter the `resomapper_cli` command.
+The main way to use Resomapper is through a command-line interface (CLI), which allows users to easily follow the complete image processing pipeline.
+To use this CLI, after installing the package, simply open a terminal window and enter the `resomapper_cli` command.

 ```
 > resomapper_cli